SRGSSR/srgdataprovider-apple/docs/GETTING_STARTED.md

 Should these semantic sizes not match your needs you are always free to either request images based on some desired widths or to define your own set of semantic sizes.

+## Dates and times

+Formatted dates provided as request parameters, as well as data delivered by the SRG Data Provider library, are tightly bound to the Zurich time zone.

+In general it makes little sense for applications using SRG SSR data to format dates and times in other time zones.
+This is why the data provider library provides standard time zone and calendar extensions to access the SRG SSR time zone in a consistent way:

+- `NSTimeZone.srg_defaultTimeZone` in Objective-C and `TimeZone.srgDefault` in Swift.
+- `NSCalendar.srg_defaultCalendar` in Objective-C and `Calendar.srgDefault` in Swift.

+Your application is free to format dates returned by the SRG Data Provider library in any time zone, though using the above helpers can deliver a more consistent user experience overall.

 ## Service availability

 Request availability depends on the business unit.
 Refer to the provided [service compatibility matrix](SERVICE_AVAILABILITY.md) for reference.
 This matrix also provides information about page constraints for services supporting pagination.